jeffechua/abstractus/README.md

 ### Finalize

-There are several global options:
+There are several global inputs:

 1. Independent variable: if x is the independent variable, the data sets will be y=f(x).
 Parametric curves 'looping back' along both x and y axes are not supported.
 This also impacts some of the export modes in the Export section.